linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Slides.md

 - Strategic effects of debt.
 How much is too much?
 - Bankruptcy & Reorganization: bargaining and strategy.
 - Debt contract renegotiation.
-- Debt exchange offers when bankruptcy is the alternative.
-Distressed Debt Investing (especially during a financial crisis).
+- Debt exchange offers when bankruptcy is the alternative
+- Distressed Debt Investing (especially during a financial crisis).
 - Capital structure is more than debt versus equity: it is a choice of source of funds: who holds and enforces the terms of securities that a firm issues.

 ## 2. How the Problems and Benefits of Debt Contracts Are Related to Banking